-CBD is a valuable compound extracted from the cannabis sativa plant.
-The sister molecule to THC, CBD offers benefits balanced further toward the medical than the recreational.
-The most common way to enjoy CBD is in an oil form.
-CBD oil can be vaped, used on skin, and cooked with for edibles.
+CBD is a valuable compound extracted from the cannabis Sativa plant.
+The sister molecule to THC, CBD offers may offer benefits for supporting approved medical treatments.
+One common way to enjoy CBD is in an oil form.
+CBD oil can be vaped, used on the skin, and cooked into edibles.
 It can also be taken like a tincture with a dropper under the tongue.
-But wait. what’s the difference between CBD oil in a dropper and a CBD tincture?
+But wait, what’s the difference between CBD oil in a dropper and a CBD tincture?

 Good question.
 CBD is often found in bottle droppers but there is an important difference between the two types of dropper products.
 The confusion comes from a lack of clarity about just what a tincture is.

 Quick Answer: What is the difference between CBD Oil and CBD Tincture?